SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 I, the real Twilight Sparkle say, "Why don't you like my changes?
 I'm just doing my job."

 Pinkie protests the current destruction of this story.
-"Your supposed to narrate the story how it happens, not lie and change facts."
+"You're supposed to narrate the story how it happens, not lie and change facts."

 Unfortunately, she was looking at the wrong Twilight while saying it.

-Twilight says, "Yea, why are you doing this?"
+Twilight backs her up, "Yeah, why are you doing this?"

-I laugh.
+I frown.
 "I'm not the one doing this, really."

 Rarity realizes a realization of real life.
 "Wait, Twilight's right!
 The author is the one making them do all this stuff."